-Course is required major preparation at CSU San Marcos (CSUSM).
+\Course is required major preparation at CSU San Marcos (CSUSM).
 Students planning to transfer to CSUSM are advised to select these courses to complete this degree.
 For more information on this major at CSUSM, please refer to the articulation agreement at ASSIST.ORG.

-PUBLIC RELATIONS (CP)
+PUBLIC RELATIONS (CA)

 This certificate includes a selection of courses that provides academic preparation to individuals who are seeking employment, or are currently employed, in public relations.
-Major growth in this industry is anticipated.

-Program Requ Units
+Program Requirements Units

 COMM 104 Introduction to Public Relations 3

-GCIP 149 Page Layout and Design I 3

 JOUR 101 Multimedia Writing and Reporting 3

+JOUR 200 Mastering Social Media 3

+DBA 105 Multimedia Storytelling 2

-JOUR 105 Multimedia News Writing and Production 3
+COMM 204 Public Relations Writing and Media Strategies 3

-ENTT/DBA 120 Digital Television Studio Production 3
+BUS 155 Marketing 3

+Or

+BUS 150 Advertising 3

+CE 150 Cooperative Education Internship

-TOTAL UNITS 15
+TOTAL UNITS 18